texas-egads/EGaDS-OpenGL-StarterKit/README.md

   <img src="images/2/Create-Window-Flash.gif" alt="Create Window Flash" width="500" height="auto"/>
 </p>

-The reason this happens is because as soon as the window is created, we destroy it and terminate the program.
+The reason this happens is that as soon as the window is created, we destroy it and terminate the program.
 This is why we will need a loop to keep our window open and running!

-## Keeping the Window Open
+## Keeping the Window Open and Running

 So let's fix that!
-We can add a while loop at the end of our setup that will check if the window should close, and poll for any additional events triggered by the user.
+We can add a little while loop at the end of our setup that will check if the window should close, and poll for any additional events triggered by the user.
 ```cpp
 while (!glfwWindowShouldClose(window)) {
     glfwPollEvents();